alanxue1/smartcart/README.md

 # NaviCart

-A smart navigation app that uses AI to automatically categorize items and help you navigate stores efficiently.
+A smart shopping & recipe app that helps manage your pantry and shopping list with AI-powered categorization.

 ## Features

+- 🔍 Search for recipes and see what ingredients you need
+- 📋 Maintain a pantry inventory of ingredients you already have
-- 🤖 AI-powered item categorization using Google's Gemini Pro
+- 🤖 AI-powered ingredient categorization using Google's Gemini Pro
-- 📱 Real-time grocery list syncing with Firebase
+- 📱 Real-time shopping list syncing with Firebase
-- 📍 Accurate indoor positioning and navigation using Mappedin's API
 - 🗂️ Automatic categorization into:
   - Produce
   - Dairy
   - Meat
+  - Seafood
   - Pantry
   - Snacks
   - Beverages